-Our CEO, Carlos, broke into product management from an engineering role.
-He’s been the CEO and founder of three companies and learned how to be a product manager on the go, which took a long time.
+The road to Product Management is rarely linear, with many PMs having transitioned to the role from something else entirely.
+Which is exactly what our CEO Carlos did, as he broke into product management from an engineering role.
+He’s been the CEO and founder of three companies and learned how to be a PM on the go, which took a long time.
 Instead of building another digital product he decided to create a school to teach others how the product development process works.

 When we talk about product management and talk to aspiring product managers, there are three main questions that often come up.
-Here, we answer those top three, followed by more sent to us by our audience during our recent webinar.
+In his talk, Carlos answers these top three, as well as questions from the audience.

 What is product management?

 We define product management as the intersection between software engineering, UX design, and digital marketing.
 You’re the person in the middle.
 You don’t need to be the best at everything, but you need to know enough to feel confident with connecting with those groups.
 A product manager is the person in between software engineers, UX designers, and digital marketers in order to build digital products like websites or mobile apps.